mbrukman/sense-engine/README.md

 ### Testing from the command line

-If your dashboard fails to launch on Sense, we'll do our best to report the error to you; but it's much easier to run your dashboard in a command line-based repl while developing and testing it, and then deploy to Sense after you're pretty sure it works.
+If your engine fails to launch a dashboard on Sense, we'll do our best to report the error to you; but it's much easier to run your engine as a command line-based repl while developing and testing it, and then deploy to Sense after you're pretty sure it works.

 To do this, pass the name of your module to the `sense-repl` binary.
 You can give it the `--pretty` option to format the output nicely and/or a `--startupScript` option, which is the name of a file containing code.
 The dashboard will execute the file's contents before taking any more input.